ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/intro.rst

 The content provided is open source licensed configurations to assist in achieving or auditing compliance to one of the benchmark providers listed above.

-This consists of two components
+This consists of two components:

-- Audit
+- **Audit**

-  - runs a small single binary on the system written in go called GOSS_
+  - Runs a small single binary on the system written in GO called GOSS_.
-  - enables you to very quickly scan your host and output the status of compliance for your host.
+  - Enables you to very quickly scan your host and output the status of compliance for your host.

-- Remediate
+- **Remediate**

   - Has the ability to run from a central location using the configuration management tool ansible.
   - Can assist with bringing your host into compliance for the relevant benchmark.